RydenButler/RydenButler.github.io/_portfolio/judicial_nomination.md

 ---
 title: "May It Please the President?
-The Role of Deference to Executive Power in Supreme Court Nominations (with JB Duck-Mayr, David Miller, and Erin Rossiter)"
+The Role of Deference to Executive Power in Supreme Court Nominations (with JBrandon Duck-Mayr, David Miller, and Erin Rossiter)"
 excerpt: ""
 collection: portfolio
 ---